TreVeyon Henderson: Early life

 Henderson was born on October 22, 2002, in Hopewell, Virginia.
 He attended and played football at Hopewell High School, where he rushed for over 4,000 yards with 50 touchdowns.
 Henderson was named the 2019–2020 Virginia Gatorade Football Player of the Year.
 He did not play his senior season due to Virginia moving its fall sports season to the spring as a result of COVID-19.
 A five star recruit ranked as the top running back prospect in his class, Henderson committed to play college football at Ohio State over offers from Georgia, Michigan and Texas.
+In high school, Henderson was a straight-A student and graduated with a 4.0 GPA.

 College career

 Henderson enrolled at Ohio State in January 2021.
 He made his Ohio State debut against Minnesota in a 45–31 win.
 In the game, Henderson had two carries for 15 yards and one catch for 70 yards and a touchdown.
 In his third game, Henderson broke Archie Griffin’s freshman single-game rushing record with 277 yards on 24 carries and three touchdowns.
 Overall, it was the third-most yards by an Ohio State running back in a game.
 For his performance, Henderson earned Big Ten Offensive Player of the Week and Freshman of the Week.

 During Week 13 against the Michigan Wolverines, Henderson broke Ohio State's freshman record for touchdowns from scrimmage with 19.
+He also earned First-Team All-Big Ten after a 926 yard, 11 touchdown season on the ground and 229 yards through the air.
+Henderson graduated from Ohio State with a degree in sport industry.